AdventurePizza/chat/README.md

 ## how to contribute / git basics

+Send Leo your github username to be added to the repo, you'll receive an invite through email.

 First, get the latest code by pulling while on the `master` branch, `git pull origin master`

 Make your commits on a new branch.
 Checkout your branch with a name related to what changes you are making, like: